Poverty reduction: Poverty reduction in Taiwan

 In 1999, the government of Taiwan spent US$5.08 billion on social welfare projects and offered numerous sorts of assistance to people and families from low-pay sets.
 Notwithstanding money, assistance to get employment is given to the breadwinners in families, alongside educational guide for school-age children and well-being programs for women and children.
 In addition, there are additionally community associations, scholastic organizations, and private establishments arranged by government offices to help needy people.
 In principle, Taiwan is currently a liberal and elections based society.
 Hence social versatility ought to be the standard.
-Notably, as per an investigation of extra cash in Taiwan by the Directorate General of Budget, Accounting and Statistics, families with the most astounding dispensable salaries number 2.6 people, while families with the least discretionary cash flow number 4.7 people.
+As per an investigation of extra cash in Taiwan by the Directorate General of Budget, Accounting and Statistics, families with the most astounding dispensable salaries number 2.6 people, while families with the least discretionary cash flow number 4.7 people.
 With rising costs of simple commodities and privatization of the training market, economically distraught families will end up in an undeniably hard position to educate their own children.
 However, this type of social welfare will significantly lower the Taiwan's revenue.
 Due to the slow economic development in the past years, this method will no longer close the income inequality or reduce the unemployment rate effectively in the future.